 When you first set up a CRM, reporting feels like a bonus.
 You are focused on getting contacts in, configuring your pipeline, and building habits.
 Reports are often seen as something that can come later.

-The problem is that “later” often turns into “never.”
+The problem is that “later” often turns into “never”, especially when you’re busy running a business.
 The dashboard is there, but you glance at it without acting on it.
 Or you generate a report, feel satisfied that the data is organised, and then do nothing different the following week.

 Useful reporting has two properties: it shows you something you could not see before, and it tells you what to do next.
-If a report does not meet both criteria, you do not need it.
+If a report does not meet both criteria, you don’t need it.

 The four reports that matter